Helen G. James

-Helen Grace James (born in Pennsylvania) is a physical therapist and U.S. military veteran.
+Helen Grace James (born January 30, 1927) is an American physical therapist and military veteran.
 She served in the United States Air Force, where she achieved the rank of Airman Second Class.
-She was discharged from the military as "undesirable" during the Lavender Scare campaign to remove lesbian and gay people from government employment.
+She was discharged from the military as "undesirable" during the Lavender Scare campaign to remove lesbian and gay people from government employment in links with the anti-communist campaign.
 In 1960, she was able to upgrade her status from "undesirable" to "General Discharge under Honorable Conditions".
 In 2018, she successfully sued the U.S. Air Force to upgrade her discharge to "honorable,” which allowed her to receive full veteran benefits that were previously unavailable to her.

+Early life

+Helen Grace James was born in Scranton, Pennsylvania on January 30, 1927.
+She was heavily inspired by her World War I veteran father, which ultimately led to her joining the United States Air Force at age 25 after concurrently enlisting in the Air Force Reserves.

+James also received a Bachelor of Science degree in Health Education at East Stroudsburg State College and taught for several years before enlisting.